Pr0p1k/BunchToolTestAssignment/README.md

 Works on Windows and \*NIX

 # Restrictions
-Paths shouldn't contain "/" in windows and "\" in linux Console should support **ANSI escape sequences** for colored output.
-In windows use **PowerShell**
+Paths shouldn't contain "/" in windows and "\\" in linux Console should support **ANSI escape sequences** for colored output.
+In Windows both cmd and PowerShell don't support it, so you can use ubuntu subsystem (win10) or git bash etc.